 Occasional tingling sensation in the hands

 Many physicians believe that this condition has a strong hereditary component with the maternal side contributing most to the frequency of the condition.
 Most patients present with a long history of upper or lower back problems requiring physical therapy or chiropractic care plus a psychological component presenting as diminished self-esteem and feelings of shame.
-In most cases alternative treatments such as weight loss, physical therapy, supportive bras and medications do not provide permanent relief of symptoms.
+In most cases alternative treatments such as weight loss, physical therapy, supportive bras and medications do not provide full relief of symptoms.

 It is important to note that this surgery is not just for women, either.
 Men who have conditions such as gynecomastia (where male breasts are enlarged abnormally) also seek the benefits of this procedure.